wisniewski94/llemonstack/docs/NOTES.md

 - [ ] Create main.ts script to handle the CLI args and help text

 **Someday / low priority:**

+- [ ] Add llemonstack labels to containers when started to make it easier to `docker ps` to inspect

+  - Especiallly important when multiple services use the same service name in the future.

 - [ ] Create preconfigured styles for showTable